 The transport network is constrained geographically, with numerous parts of Queenstown Lakes served by one route, many of which are vulnerable to closure (e.g. due to weather) and roads are generally the only viable means of transport.
+This also limits the resilience of the network to incidents.
+The topography of the area also makes providing additional infrastructure challenging and prohibitively expensive in some instances, meaning further efficiencies in the use of existing road corridors is required.

-&lt;sup>7 Infometrics for QLDC 2018 Census AirDNA 2018 To August 2020 TBC
+&lt;sup>2 AirDNA 2018 To August 2020